About Ouarzazate & Region

-You can't leave Ouarzazate without visiting the Tiffoultoute kasbah and the Ait Benhaddou Ksar.
-These remarkable examples of traditional architecture give a foretaste of the famous Route of the 1000 kasbahs.
-The view from the impressive ksar (fort, plural ksour), which has been recognised by UNESCO as a World Heritage of Humanity Site, is a magnificent panorama of the palm grove, the reg (stony desert) and the Atlas mountains.
+You can't leave Ouarzazate without visiting the kasbahs at Tiffoultoute and Ait Benhaddou; these remarkable examples of traditional architecture give a foretaste of the famous Route of the 1000 Kasbahs.
+The view from the impressive Ksar of Ait Ben Haddou, which has been recognised by UNESCO as a World Heritage Site, is a magnificent panorama of the palm grove, the reg (stony desert) and the Atlas mountains.

 Tisselday is a lovely little hamlet about 1 hour north of Ouarzazate which is a very useful stop en route to/from Marrakech.
-There is a wonderful kasbah-style guest house perched above the valley and overlooking the road from on high, the "Kasbah" I Roccha.
+There is a wonderful kasbah-style guest house perched above the valley and overlooking the road from on high, the Guest House I Roccha.

 Known locally for its rose petals (which inadvertantly decorate the roadside) and outstanding pise (mud-brick) buildings we would recommend a stop here on any route around the south.
-The Skoura palm grove, where many other fruit trees grow: pomegranate, almond, apricot, date, fig and olive, is situated 42km east of Ouarzazate.
-It also houses several kasbahs, more and more impressive as you penetrate deeper and deeper into the palm grove.
+The Skoura palm grove, where many other fruit trees grow: pomegranate, almond, apricot, date, fig and olive, is situated 42 kilometres east of Ouarzazate.
+It also houses several kasbahs, more and more impressive as you penetrate deeper and deeper into the palmeraie.
 Not far away, near Toundout, there are must-see salt mines: you will see three colours of salt, red for drying meat, black for feeding livestock and white for cooking.

 The Dadès Valley runs from Ouarzazate to Boumalne.
 It is dry and lined with kasbahs and unique fortified villages.
 From time to time, you should leave the road and discover traditional Berber adobe houses.
-Take a cool break at the Skoura palm grove.
 In May, the rose has the place of honour in a three-day festival held throughout the area - you can see rose water being made and buy associated products or just enormous bunches of roses to dry.

-Set amongst the palm groves near the village of Skoura with the Atlas Mountains always in the background.
-An intimate property and ideal for a night or two on a touring holiday of Morocco's southern r ...
+Set amongst the palm groves near the village of Skoura with the Atlas Mountains in the background.
+An intimate property and ideal for a night or two on a touring holiday of Morocco's southern region.

 Traditional and secluded - highly recommended for self drive holidays.
 Situated high above the road with panoramic views along the whole valley.

-The Tourmalines is one our favourite hotels in the area; quite simply a stunning location with views over the huge lake of Ouarzazate, quite unique.
+The Tourmalines is one our favourite hotels in the area; quite simply a stunning location with views over the huge lake of Ouarzazate.